gSchool/generator-galvanize-html/README.md

 1. Install the generator - `npm install -g generator-galvanize-html`
 1. Run - `yo galvanize-html`

+> Make sure you run `npm install` if you add Gulp to your project.

 ## Todo

 1. Test various iterations of the generator